robert-hoffmann/vanillajs-router/README.md

 - Inspired by [Vue Router](https://router.vuejs.org/) for the elegant API design
 - Hash-bang routing pattern from Google's AJAX crawling specification
 - Community feedback and contributions
-- Based on an old router of mine that I decided to rewrite with Sonnet 4 & o3 (as a fun test)
+- Built with the help of AI collaborators:
+  - Claude Sonnet 4 handled the coding implementation
-  - Sonnet acted as the coder, and o3 as the critical thinking behind the rewrite
+  - OpenAI o3 provided critical thinking and architecture review
-  - They did about 30 back n forths discussing things, while I guided them through the process
+  - ~30 iterations of back-and-forth discussion to perfect the design

 ## 🔗 Related Projects